mvanaltvorst/betting_odds_interface/README.md

 ![An illustration of the interface](./illustration.png)

 Simple Flask-based web interface that can be used for football gambling.
-Allows multiple users to quickly adjust live odds and get implied winning probabilities.
+Connects to multiple users via websockets with a global shared state, allowing for quick and efficient adjustments.